newrelic/aws_s3_log_ingestion_lambda/README.md

 To execute our corporate CLA, which is required if your contribution is on behalf of a company, or if you have any questions, please drop us an email at opensource@newrelic.com.

 ## License

 `s3-log-ingestion-lambda` is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
 The s3-log-ingestion-lambda also uses source code from third party libraries.
-Full details on which libraries are used and the terms under which they are licensed can be found in the third party notices docume
+Full details on which libraries are used and the terms under which they are licensed can be found in the [third party notices document](THIRD_PARTY_NOTICES.md).